anydotcrypto/docs.any.sender/docs/client/README.md

 ### Import

-To import and use the any.sender client import the `any` object from the client library:
+Use the `any` object to import any.sender from the client library:

 ```ts
 import { any } from "@any-sender/client";